TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-11-22-how-to-test-monorepo-in-3-layers.md

     How to make testing so tight no bug can escape?

-tweet: "New Post on My Blog: How to Test #Monorepo in 3 Layers"

 updated_since: "February 2021"
 updated_message: "Changed from Travis to GitHub Actions, from post-split testing to local split testing."